MBCProject/mbc-markdown/yfaq/README.md

 ### How should information in the Methods section be used? ###

 Methods are variations of behaviors and are provided to help explain behaviors.
-Methods aren't intended to be referenced in analyses in the same way that behaviors are, in part because it would be hard to enumerate all methods associated with a behavior.
+Although it would be hard to enumerate all methods associated with a behavior, our aim is to define those most commonly used by malware.
+Methods may be referenced in analyses as a refinement of behaviors.

-MBC aims to support the malware analysis community so eventually, methods could be expanded and refined to serve as "sub-behaviors."
-If the expansion of methods is warranted, it may be they are used for manual mapping of behaviors while higher-level behaviors are used by automated analysis systems (which is not to say that some methods could not be identified automatically).

 ### When should micro-behaviors be used? ###